anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 32. [Baccharis, Dunn, Monteiro, Toyon and West Ridge Trail Loop ](https://www.alltrails.com/trail/us/california/baccharis-dunn-monteiro-toyon-and-west-ridge-trail-loop?ref=result-card)*- 5.7 miles, Elev Gain 950 ft*
 <br>Easy trail, partially shaded.
-The trail was closed for equestrian.
-Although if you follow the parking directions from the google maps link that opens is slightly off.
+The trail was closed for equestrians.
+Although if you follow the parking directions from the google maps link, that opens is slightly off.
 <br>
 <br>